Meet the Staff

 Assistant Dean of Students for Diversity and Inclusion, Director of Multicultural Student Services

 Vince attended DePauw University and earned a Bachelor’s of Art in English Writing in 2006.
 He then received a Master’s degree in Higher Education Administration from Northeastern University in 2011.
 Vince enjoys working in Intercultural Life because it allows him to build intentional connections with students from all backgrounds, while helping to foster their holistic growth.
-When Vince is not working he is an avid sports fan, who plays and coaches Basketball and also DJs.
+He also enjoys knowing he can positively impact student's experience and retention at the university.
+When Vince is not working, he is an avid sports fan, who plays basketball, wallyball, weight lifts and also DJs.